How to Identify & Remove Squirrel Holes

 Types of Squirrel Holes

-To discourage squirrels from digging holes in the yard, homeowners can take a few steps to ensure that they are not attracting the pests.
-Those who garden are advised to plant daffodils, as these are offensive to squirrels and will deter them from munching on other crops.
-Additionally, keep all garbage around homes in tightly sealed containers so that the pests do not have access to food.
-Though these measures might help, squirrels are persistent.
-When squirrels or their holes are detected around the home, it is best to let the experts at Critter Control remove the infestation.
+To discourage squirrels from digging holes in the yard, homeowners can take a couple of steps to ensure that they are not attracting the pests.
+Those who garden are advised to plant daffodils, which squirrels actively avoid.
+Additionally, keep all garbage around homes in tightly sealed containers to prevent access to food.

 Request a Quote